Strelka Institute: Education programme

 The Institute aims to educate the next generation of architects, designers and media professionals, enabling them to shape the 21st century world.
 Each year, Strelka welcomes young professionals and gives them the opportunity to work together with experts in the fields of urbanism, architecture and communications from all over the world.
 During this nine-month post-graduate programme, the researchers explore the issues related to Russia's urban development through a multidisciplinary method conducted in English.
 Experimental methods, a holistic approach to architecture, media and design, and an emphasis on research are the main characteristics of the programme.
 The prominent architect and architecture theorist, Rem Koolhaas (AMO/OMA), contributed to the designing of the Institute's education programme.

-Since 2016, Benjamin H. Bratton, design theorist and author of The Stack: On Software and Sovereignty, is programme director.
-The program theme, The New Normal, focuses on long-term urban futures in relation to technological, geographic and ecological complexities.
+Between 2016 and 2022, Benjamin H. Bratton, design theorist and author of The Stack: On Software and Sovereignty, was director of design research programmes The New Normal (2017-2019) and The Terraforming (2020-2022).
+While The New Normal conducted collaborative research to investigate the impact of planetary-scale computation on the future of cities, and focused on the new contemporary condition created by the rapid development of technologies such as machine intelligence, biotechnology, automation, VR and AR, The Terraforming pivoted to the questions of urbanism at a planetary scale, exploring the technologically mediated shift away from anthropocentric perspectives in both theory and practice.

-Some notable faculty at the Strelka Institute has been : Keller Easterling, Benjamin H. Bratton, Winy Maas, Joseph Grima, Reinier De Graaf, Carlo Ratti, Stefano Boeri and Rem Koolhaas.
+Some notable faculty at the Strelka Institute have been: Keller Easterling, Blaise Agüera y Arcas, Benjamin H. Bratton, Winy Maas, Joseph Grima, Reinier De Graaf, Carlo Ratti, Stefano Boeri, Trevor Paglen, and Rem Koolhaas.